jon-williamson/jon-williamson.github.io/ep/ep.markdown

 For a recent introductory talk on Evidential Pluralism, see
 <p style="padding-left: 40px;"><a href="https://videocast.nih.gov/watch=52416">Video recording</a>.
 Jon Williamson: <strong>A New Framework for Causal Inference in the Health and Social Sciences</strong>, <a href="https://calendar.nih.gov/event/view/43740">National Institutes of Health</a>.
 16 November 2023.</p>

-</a>Evidential Pluralism is a collaborative research programme.
+Evidential Pluralism is a collaborative research programme.
 Please get in touch if you'd like to be involved.
 <center>
 <a href="images/EP-logo.jpg"><img  src="images/EP-logo.jpg" alt="" width="175" height="75"  border="0" /></a>
 </center>